tyler-dane/cheatsheets/vim-cheatsheet.md

 3e      # Moves cursor to end of third word forward
 0       # Moves cursor to start of line
-A       # Appends cursor to end of line and enters insert mode CTL-G   # Shows location in the file and file status
+A       # Appends cursor to end of line and enters insert mode fX      to next 'X' after cursor, in the same line (X is any character) FX      to previous 'X' before cursor (f and F put the cursor on X) tX      til next 'X' (similar to above, but cursor is before X) TX      til previous 'X'
+;       repeat above, in same direction
+,       repeat above, in reverse direction

+CTL-G   # Shows location in the file and file status
 G       # Moves cursor to bottom of file gg      # Moves cursor to top of file